just in time training

 Interesting, but not relevant, quick, or helpful.

-Traditional training courses are somewhat like the video.
+Traditional training courses are somewhat like that video.
 They usually involve one-way streaming of information and drown learners in details that they have no use for at that moment.

 Conversely, traditional training relies on memory recall from a distant training session.
-It can be more challenging to pick out the nugget of information you need at that present moment.
-Instead, learners can free up space in their memory (and calendar) and rest assured that when they need a specific bit of information, they will be able to find it with the help of just in time learning.
+It can be more challenging to pick out the piece of information you need at that present moment.
+Instead, learners can free up space in their memory (and calendar) and rest assured that when they need a specific bit of information, they will be able to find it with the help of just-in-time learning.

-The problem with most training content is that it gets outdated quickly, leading employees to think training is a waste of their time.
-But when just in time training is combined with a Collaborative Learning approach, it means that subject matter experts (SMEs) continuously improve and iterate training material to remove inaccuracies like outdated documents or procedures.
+The problem with most training content is that it gets outdated quickly, which can lead employees to think training is a waste of their time.
+But when just-in-time training is combined with a collaborative learning approach, it means that subject matter experts (SMEs) continuously improve and iterate training material to remove inaccuracies like outdated documents or procedures.
 As a result, employees get the most up-to-date information, leaving little room for guesswork and errors.

 The problem with most training content is that it gets outdated quickly, leading employees to think training is a waste of their time.